luisibanez/M-Tutorial/source/IF_Command.rst

 and the ELSE command

     IF H>5 WRITE "more than 5",!
     ELSE  WRITE "no more than 5",!

 	In cases where the IF statement returns false, and the command following is not executed, an ELSE statement can be added.
 In the above case, where H is 3, "no more than 5" is output.

+Note that there must be two spaces in front of the "ELSE" command, because ELSE is a command without arguments.

 Note the addition of ',!' at the end of each line, this denotes a new line in the output.